UKyz/TPSevenWondersJS/README.md

 ## Contribute
 ### Execute the tests
   This project is based on the BDD method.
-Every classes has a test file to test if the class is good as the test requiere it.
+Every classes has a test file to test what's required to be executed.
 The test can also show a bogue when the class is modified. [(See what's BDD is)][BDDWiki]

   To test every classes :